mozzwald/A8PicoCart/pcbs/mozzwald-edition/README.md

 # PCB

-The addition of a schottky diode allows the Pi Pico to be connected to USB while still connected to the Atari.
-The Pi Pico "Lite" boards already have a schottky diode to prevent back powering the USB port and this additional diode prevents the USB port from back powering the Atari.
+The addition of a schottky diode and two MOSFETS allows the Pi Pico to be connected to USB while still connected to the Atari.
+The Pi Pico "Lite" boards already have a schottky diode to prevent back powering the USB port and this additional schottkey diode prevents the USB port from back powering the Atari.
+Two N-MOSFETS are used on RD4 and RD5 to prevent the Pico from powering those lines if the Atari is turned off.
 I have rotated the Pi Pico so the USB-C port and Reset button are at the top for easy access.
 This PCB was designed with [Diptrace 3.3.1.3](https://diptrace.com).
 ENIG plating is recommended for the PCB as it prevents corrosion to the exposed cart pins.

 # 3D